KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 Please read the Frequently Asked Questions before opening a support request, and include your WordPress, SiteOrigin, and PHP versions along with a description of the issue.

+== Credits ==

+Zen Addons bundles a self-hosted, curated subset of Material Symbols Rounded for use in widget icon pickers.
+Material Symbols is created by Google and distributed under the Apache License 2.0.
+The font is served locally from the plugin (no Google Fonts CDN), and a copy of the Apache License 2.0 is included in assets/fonts/LICENSE.

 == Screenshots ==

 1. Conversion and engagement widgets: Call to Action, Counter, and Countdown.